Finally, some real programming!

 .p816 .smart .include "regs.asm" .include "variables.asm" .include "macros.asm" .include "init.asm" .segment "CODE" ;enters here in forced blank main: .a16 ;just a reminder of the setting from init code .i16 phk plb A8 stz CGADD ; set color address to 0 lda #$1f ;palette low byte gggrrrrr sta CGDATA; 1f = all the red bits lda #$00 ;palette high byte -bbbbbgg sta CGDATA; store zero for high byte ;turn the screen on (end forced blank) lda #$0f sta INIDISP ;$2100 InfiniteLoop: jmp InfiniteLoop .include "header.asm"

 Notice that every asm file is included into the main file.
 That is to keep our compile.bat as simple and error proof as possible.
 I have put the SNES_01 folder inside my cc65 folder, and so the path to the bin folder is ..\bin\

 .p816 – puts the assembler in 65816 mode

-.smart – tell the assembler to automatically adjust register size depending on REP / REP changes (handled through macros like A8, AXY16, etc)
+.smart – tell the assembler to automatically adjust register size depending on REP / SEP changes (handled through macros like A8, AXY16, etc)

 .include – all of our constants, macros, init code, and header file.